AaltoRSE/rse-timetracking/README.md

 * Use these within the issue as a comment, to control the time allocation.

-* `/estimate TIME-RECORD [YYYY-MM-DD]` - estimate total time a project make take.
-Used as soon as possible at beginning of a project, can always be updated
+* `/estimate TIME-RECORD [YYYY-MM-DD]` - **total time a projects takes (an estimate at the beginning, updated to something more precise during+after a project).** Used as soon as possible at beginning of a project, can always be updated.

-* `/spend TIME-RECORD [YYYY-MM-DD]` - **announce that you have spent a certain amount of time on the project**
+* `/spend TIME-RECORD [YYYY-MM-DD]` - announce that you have spent a certain amount of time on the project.
+No longer required to be used each day.

 * `TIME-RECORD` has the form `XXmoYYwZZdUUhVVm` for `XX` month, `YY` weeks `ZZ` days `UU` hours and `VV` minutes.